ErinaTheDummy/SwordToShield/Gamemaster_Resources/Bestiary/Aberration.md

 figures, so their existance is often a topic of debate.

 ### Dreadbeast Juggernauts
-A creature standing at 35 feet tall with horns 10 feet across, with 3 catlike eyes, the tail of a lion, and the body shape of a lycanthrope.
-Dreadbeast juggernauts are the typical big monster, and dont have much going for them other than brute strength
+A creature standing at 45 feet tall with horns 10 feet across, with 3 catlike eyes, the tail of a lion, and the body shape of a lycanthrope.
+Dreadbeast juggernauts are the typical big monster, and dont have much going for them other than brute strength.
+Dreadbeast juggernauts strengthen each time they are defeated, dying only after being killed three times.

 ```